 Nematodes.
 These can actually be very effective BUT there are many, many species of nematodes and not all are beneficial.
 Predatory nematodes are what you will usually need for fleas, grubs, ticks, thrips..... any 'pest' species whose life-cycle involves living underground.
 So, you have to trust that whoever is packaging these microscopic worms can identify their species and is not selling you root-knot nematodes instead.
 If you decide to take a chance on these always inspect the contents of the package, these guys have a shelf-life.
 A simple 10X hand loupe will spot them, they are thin glass-like worms and will be moving after they warm-up a bit if they are living.

-Compost, compost teas and anything to do with earthworms is another subject more involved but very,very important and probably the most abused and misunderstood facet of this industry.
-I will be blasting this with vigor in a future post..... hard.
-In this post I will also address fertilizers and feeding both plants and soil biology, a woefully misunderstood topic and an area where they really hound you.
+In a future post I will address compost, compost teas and the industry associated with those products.
 Companies that produce and apply these products will also be discussed, the first thing I will say about that is NEVER sign any annual contracts FOR REGULATED OR REGULARLY SCHEDULED APPLICATIONS.
 This is where they hook and scam you BIG time........